Evaluation of the Expression Level of Some Coding and Non-coding Genes in Breast Cancer Samples Based on Bioinformatics and Laboratory Studies

 The results of the gene enrichment analysis for the cyan module are presented in Figure 2.
 The cyan module consists of 103 genes, 100 of which are protein-coding genes, while 3 genes, namely MALAT1, NEAT1, and XIST, are ncRNAs.
 The cyan module exhibited significant enrichment in various biological processes and pathways relevant to BC.

-For a comprehensive list of genes within the cyan module, please refer to appendix 1.
+For a comprehensive list of genes within the cyan module, please refer to Appendix 1 in the Supplementary File.

 4.4.
 Protein-protein Interaction Network Construction and Identification of Modules